 Duckie took up residence in Hull from June, operating its own shop and collaborating with Pride in Hull.
 A team of designers has been working with LGBT groups to create 50 Queers for 50 Years – 50 handmade and oversized icons of British queer favourites from Dusty Springfield to Freddie Mercury, Clare Balding to Quentin Crisp and a myriad of other stately homos of England.

-All are welcome to Hull’s Queen Victoria Square for A Duckie Summer Tea Party.
+All are welcome to Hull’s Queen Victoria Square on 29th July for A Duckie Summer Tea Party.
 An afternoon of socialising and dancing for all generations and genders of the LGBT community to celebrate their freedom in the city.
 A variety of entertainment awaits including fancy waiters in black tie serving tea and cake, a new work by Gary Clarke and Yorkshire Dance celebrating five decades of queer culture with a cast of 50 performers, a cake-making contest, dancing to the London Gay Big Band, and a whole host of performers soon to be announced.

 As the tea party comes to a close, the doors to City Hall will open for I Feel Love, a celebratory night of music and performance from LGBT culture past and present.
 The concert, which is part of the BBC’s Gay Britannia season, will be presented by Scissor Sisters’ front woman and Radio 2 presenter Ana Matronic and BBC Radio 1’s Scott Mills.
 It will feature a stellar line-up of artists including Will Young, Bright Light Bright Light, Tom Robinson and stars of the West End stage.
 More to be announced.
 Expect an evening of anthems, torch songs and celebration.
 The concert will be broadcast live on BBC Radio 2 and Red Button.